transformerlab/transformerlab-docs/blog/2025-02-12-generating-datasets-and-training/generate_and_train.md

 ---
 slug: generate-and-train
-title: Generating Datasets and Training Models with TransformerLab
+title: Generating Datasets and Training Models with Transformer Lab
 authors: deep
 tags: [generation, fine-tuning, lora]
 ---

 ## Introduction

 In this tutorial, we'll explore how to bridge a knowledge gap in our model by generating custom dataset content and then fine-tuning the model using a LoRA adapter.
-The process begins with generating data from raw text using the **Generate Data from Raw Text Plugin** and concludes with fine-tuning via the **MLX LoRA Plugin** within TransformerLab.
+The process begins with generating data from raw text using the **Generate Data from Raw Text Plugin** and concludes with fine-tuning via the **MLX LoRA Plugin** within Transformer Lab.

 <!--truncate-->